 Most patients can go home the same day, but in some cases an overnight stay may be required.
 Patients can generally return to work in 1-2 weeks.
 The abdomen will be quite tight for the first 1-2 weeks and the patient will generally be bent at the waist for 7-10 days.
 It is important to walk early to minimize the risk of blood clots.
 Cardio activity can be resumed at 4 weeks, with increased lifting activity (>10-15 pounds) at 6 weeks.
 Dr. Steele advises the patient to avoid vigorous core workouts (planks, crunches, etc.) for at least 2 months.
 Dr. Steele will provide optimal scar care instructions to give you the finest scar possible.

 Frequently Asked Questions about Tummy Tucks

 What's the difference between a tummy tuck and liposuction?

 Liposuction removes fat below the skin to improve contour.
 It does not improve excess skin or stretch marks.
 An abdominoplasty procedure does several things:

 - Tightens the abdominal muscles which helps flatten the abdomen when viewed from the side and helps narrow the waist when viewed from the front.

 - Redistributes the skin from the upper abdomen to the lower abdomen.
 This tightens the skin and helps thin the fat layer of the abdomen as well.

-A tummy tuck will reverse the changes of pregnancy and weight loss, while liposuction is useful for removing fat from isolated areas.
+A stomach tuck will reverse the changes of pregnancy and weight loss, while liposuction is useful for removing fat from isolated areas.
 In order to get a good result with liposuction, the patient should be close to an ideal weight and have good skin tone.
 If liposuction is performed in an area without good skin tone (lots of stretch marks), the patient will very likely be left with loose skin that does not contract or shrink down.